NGMunia/Campus-Network-topology/README.md

 In a non-transit scenario, the network primarily manages its own routes and communicates with external networks, but does not forward traffic on behalf of third-party networks.

 The design also involves the propagation of only a default BGP route to the Campus network from the ISPs.
+This reduces the size of the BGP routing table.

 To optimize the distribution of BGP traffic and ensure load-sharing, egress traffic is directed to exit through the Edge-1 router, by use of HSRPv2.